ZergD/monitoring_microservices/README.md

 ### Improvement Ideas:

+* The InfluxDB allows to clean DATA if the DATA history is > 2 days.
+Didnt have time to configure it.
+* At the current moment, I compute the mean manually.
+The Flux language allows to easily query the InfluxDB, and it allows to use "mean" fonction.
+But didnt have time to make it work.
+Hence why i did it manually at the moment.
 * The microservices are started/stopped manually.
 We could start/stop then with some network calls.
 * Create another microservice only dedicated for prediction ?
 Use Keras to build a predictive model and train it.
 * If the microservices can't connect to the REST server => raises ConnectionError and stop working. -> nothing was done for it try to reconnect after a couple of time.
 * Use SetupTools to package and create automatically a Docker image for the project ?

 ### Optimizations Ideas: